Edge Delta Parse Severity Processor

 • trace

-To configure the parse severity processor you specify the source field and provide the level mapping: In this instance, the source logs have the following severity levels:
+To configure the parse severity processor you specify the source field and provide the level mapping: In this instance, the source logs have been parsed into attributes["level"] and they are mapped as follows in the configuration:

 • Info - info